vigimite/aqueducts/docs/architecture.md

 For file based sources a schema can be provided optionally.

 The source is registered within the `SessionContext` as a table that can be referenced using the sources configured name.
-A prerequisite here is that the necessary features for the underlying obejct stores are enabled.
+A prerequisite here is that the necessary features for the underlying object stores are enabled.
 This can be provided by an external `SessionContext` passed into the `run_pipeline` function or by registering the correct handlers for deltalake.

 **EXPERIMENTAL ODBC support**